clayton14/scene-2-uwmf/doc/Reference.md

 ECWolf also loads `VSWAP.SOD` when you start either mission pack, so it’s OK to use textures from both `VSWAP.SOD` and `VSWAP.SD2` or textures from both `VSWAP.SOD` and `VSWAP.SD3` in a single map.

+### `SingleColorTexture`

+A `SingleColorTexture` can be created using any `Texture` property’s drop-down menu.
+If property is set to a `SingleColorTexture`, then you can click on the texture and edit its one property property:

+- `color`